LayZeeDK/github-pages-docusaurus/docs/Tutorials/receive-tokens.md

 ![claim mxc token](./img/step5/claimReceiveMXC.png)

 ### 6. Claim the bridged token(s) on MXC Wannsee L2
-Now that you have MXC token on MXC Wannsee L2, you can pay for the claim transaction
+Now that you have MXC token on MXC Wannsee L2, you can pay transaction fees and claim your bridged tokens
 - Click on the Transaction tab
 - You will see a list of transactions based on the number of bridge transactions you did
 - Click on the claim button of any of the tokens you want to claim